top of page

 If you do not know if your cat is chipped, then take it to your vet to scan and they can advise.

-If you know your cat’s microchip number, and want to check if its registered, you can search the chip number here - https://www.check-a-chip.co.uk/ - then contact the database to confirm it is registered.
+If you know your cat’s microchip number, and want to check if its registered, you can search the chip number here - https://www.check-a-chip.co.uk/ - then contact the relevant database directly to confirm it is registered and the information is correct.

 And finally, microchips do not contain GPS technology and are not a way of tracking your cat’s whereabouts!